ucsb-cs156/ucsb-cs156.github.io/topics/GitHub/github_ssh_keys.md

 (1) Set up your public/private key pair.

-(2) Upload that key to github (either github.com or github.ucsb.edu)
+(2) Upload that key to github

-If you keep things simple: i.e. you only ever work on CSIL, and you only ever use github.com, this is a one-time 5 minute job.

-If you *also* do work on other computers (here, I mean working DIRECTLY on, say, your laptop with git, java, ant, etc. rather than using your laptop to ssh into a CSIL machine), you'll also have to do this step separately for each of those computers.

-Initially, I'm going to talk ONLY about doing this for your CSIL account, and for github.com.

-Then, we'll discuss how to extend that to other systems.
+Note that you need to do this step separately for each computer you work on (i.e. once for your laptop, another time for your desktop, and yet again if/when you work from the CSIL command line).

 # What's a public/private key pair?